ben-allen/locale-extensions/README.md

 ### Adding and removing additional locale extension strings

 A conservative approach should be taken in adding and especially in removing available locale extension strings.
 This is in order to avoid situations wherein (for example) users are unsure what scale a given temperature is in, or situations where a user who had previously been allowed to use their preferred numbering system no longer have access to it.

+### Will users be more likely to express their preferences when accessing content in commonly used locales than they are in less commonly used ones?

+Yes.